another gorgeous saturday in Oakland:

 - Line 14: This is zero because you are claiming a Small Business Exemption.

-- Line 15: Enter your estimated 2013 gross receipts.
+- Line 15: Enter your estimated gross receipts for this year.
 Things are a little murky here – you can once again file for a Small Business Exemption for the year 2013, but I’m not sure exactly how to do it.
-The woman I spoke to on the phone informed me that most businesses don’t do this because they expect to gross more than $2800 in 2013.
+The woman I spoke to on the phone informed me that most businesses don’t do this because they expect to gross more than $2800 in the current tax year.

 - Line 16: This is a $60 minimum or a certain percent of your estimated gross receipts, depending on your business classification.